Ready for School…but ready to learn?

 CI is a condition where the visual muscles fatigue easily when focusing at near for reading, school work, or doing homework.
 If a child has difficulty holding a pencil with the appropriate tripod grasp and open web space...or has difficulty doing buttons or tying their shoes...or slumps at their desk, then they often have difficulty with the fine muscle control required to converge their eye muscles to focus at near for very long periods of time in the classroom.

 Over 57% of school-age children have a vision disorder, many go undiagnosed because they have never had a comprehensive vision exam from an eye doctor.
 There are many visual conditions missed by screenings.

-While vision screenings can uncover some severe vision problems, they can miss more than they find.
+While vision screenings can uncover some severe vision problems, they can miss many.
 This is a major concern about vision screening programs.

 While well intentioned, these individuals do not have the knowledge of an EYE DOCTOR who spends 4-8 years studying vision.